About Us

 [Image: G7wZ71W.png]

-No. 662 Squadron, Army Air Corps are invaluable in providing the ground commanders with a flexible and powerful option for Close Air Support and ISTAR.
-Highly trained in operating the Apache AH1, the Squadron can pinpoint strike targets from long distance or provide area suppression on targets, as well as observe the area ahead of the infantry.
+No. 662 Squadron, Army Air Corps are invaluable in providing the ground commanders with a flexible and powerful option for Close Air Support (CAS), and Intelligence, surveillance, target acquisition, and reconnaissance (ISTAR) capabilities.
+Highly trained in operating the AgustaWestland Apache AH1, the Squadron can pinpoint strike targets from long distance or provide area suppression on targets, as well as observe the area ahead of the infantry.

 Values